ngmachado/neucore/docs/SYSTEM-DOCUMENTATION.md

-# NeuroCore Framework Documentation
+# neucore Framework Documentation

-NeuroCore is a modern AI framework for building context-aware AI applications.
+neucore is a modern AI framework for building context-aware AI applications.
 This document provides an overview of all major subsystems and how they interact to create sophisticated AI experiences.

 > **Navigation**: [Back to README](../README.md) | [Component Status](COMPONENT-STATUS.md) | [Reasoning Documentation](REASONING.md)

 ## System Architecture

-NeuroCore is organized into several key subsystems:
+neucore is organized into several key subsystems:

 ```
-neurocore/
+neucore/
 ├── src/
 │   ├── core/                  # Core framework functionality
 │   │   ├── memory/            # Memory management